Fast-track Approvals Act 2024

-Fast-track approval approvals process for eligible projects - Miscellaneous provisions - Appeals against decisions of joint Ministers panels
+Fast-track approvals process - Miscellaneous provisions - Appeals and judicial review

 You could also call this:

-You can appeal if you’re the person who asked for approval, a local authority involved, the Attorney-General, someone who commented on the application, or someone with a special interest in the decision.
+You can appeal if you’re the person who asked for approval, if you’re a local authority involved, if you’re the Attorney-General, or if you gave comments when asked about the approval.

-If you appeal, you’ll go to the High Court.
-After that, you can’t appeal to the Court of Appeal.
-But you can ask the Supreme Court for permission to appeal there.
-If they say no, but think your case should be heard again, they might send it to the Court of Appeal.
+After the High Court makes a decision, you can’t appeal to the Court of Appeal.
+But you can ask the Supreme Court if they will let you appeal to them.
+If the Supreme Court says no, but thinks your appeal should still be looked at, they might send it to the Court of Appeal instead.

-You have to ask for permission to appeal to the Supreme Court within 10 working days after the High Court’s decision.
-The Supreme Court or Court of Appeal will treat your case as urgent and important.
+If you want to ask the Supreme Court to look at your appeal, you have to do it within 10 working days after the High Court’s decision.
+The Supreme Court or Court of Appeal will treat these appeals as very important and urgent.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.